 We offer a preparatory programme with our test experts that will show you how to display these skills.
 You will consider how to use your close reading of passages to develop a well-structured and focused argument, and how to draw effective comparisons between the chosen texts.
 Suggestions will also be made for relevant ELAT revision topics.

 Oxford University has introduced a History Aptitude Test (HAT) for use in the selection of candidates for all degree courses involving History.
 This test, which aims to examine the skills and potential required for the study of history, provides a basis for comparing candidates from different backgrounds.

-A programme of individual tutorials, based on research into the test, can help applicants to understand what the HAT examiners are looking for.
+A programme of tutorials, based on research into the test, can help applicants to understand what the HAT examiners are looking for.
 We will help you understand the structure of the test and what the different questions seek to explore.
-Student and tutor will then critically review responses to past paper questions.
+Students and tutor will then critically review responses to past paper questions.
 Suggestions for further reading will also be given where appropriate.

 The TSA (Thinking Skills Assessment) is a pre-interview admissions test for applicants to undergraduate courses in Philosophy, Politics and Economics (PPE), Economics and Management, Experimental Psychology and Psychology, Philosophy and Physiology (PPP) at Oxford University.
 The tests measure an applicant’s critical thinking and problem-solving skills.

 Our preparatory programmes are directed towards giving students a better understanding of the nature and purposes of the test itself, as well as refining the key skills of problem solving, critical thinking and essay planning with the help of past papers.